-Mazda North American Operations includes all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-Mazda has also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to notify consumers about the program's availability through notices at dealerships.
-This information indicates Mazda has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Mazda North American Operations has submitted all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
+Mazda has also submitted information demonstrating efforts to train customer relations and dealer staff about BBB AUTO LINE, and to notify customers about the program's availability through notices at dealerships, which shows evidence of compliance with § 703.2 (d), as noted in Table 1.04 above.
+This information indicates Mazda North American Operations has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.